Do we ask for information about you? What we do with it and why might we need to share it?

 Your clinical notes can ONLY BE REQUESTED BY YOURSELF.
 We will not release any medical notes to a third party without your written authority to do so.
 Copies of your clinical notes can be ordered:

 - By telephone

 - In person at reception desk

-A minimum of 24 hours is usually required in order to gather all your data as well as permission for the release of this information be given by your practitioner.
+A minimum of 24 hours is usually required in order for our administration team to gather all your data and gain permission for the release of this information by your practitioner.
 Should a greater time period be necessary, one of the Clinic Managers will contact you and inform you of this fact.

-After a blood test or CT/MRI scan or any other investigation you will be offered a follow up appointment so that you can discuss your results with the referring practitioner.
-Our receptionists are not authorized (or qualified) to comment on results – this can only be done with the requesting practitioner at a follow up appointment.
+After having had a a blood test or CT/MRI scan or any other investigation you will normally be offered a follow up appointment so that you can discuss your results with the referring practitioner.
+Our receptionists are not qualified or authorized to comment on results.
+Please do not ask them to do so.
+Results can only be discussed with the requesting practitioner at a follow up appointment.

-We only share information about you if there is a genuine need for it and it is in your interests.
-Whenever we can, we will remove details which identify you.
+We will only share information about you if there is a genuine need for it to be made available and it is in your interests.
+Whenever we can, when sharing medical data we will remove key details which could identify you.

-As with any rules there may be exceptions.
+As with all rules there may be exceptions.
 We may have to pass on your details during a public health emergency or to the police when ordered to do so by a court.

-Sometimes we need to share information without your consent, if by not doing so, there is a probable risk of serious harm to an individual or to the rest of the community at large.
+Sometimes we may need to share information about you without your consent, if it is deemed that by not doing so, there is a risk of serious harm to an individual or to the rest of the community at large.

-If you have any questions about your information or about confidentiality, please speak to our Receptionist staff or your Clinician.
+If you have any questions about your information or about confidentiality, please speak to our management team.